Anne Neville Facts:

 Also known as: Princess of Wales

-As part of the continuing machinations of the Wars of the Roses, Warwick had been trying to marry Anne to Edward IV's brother, Richard, Duke of Gloucester.
+When siding with the Yorkists earlier, Warwick had been trying to marry his younger daughter Anne to Edward IV's youngest brother, Richard, Duke of Gloucester.
 Richard's other brother George, Duke of Clarence, was already married to Anne's sister, Isabel Neville.
 Anne and Richard were first cousins once removed, as were George and Isabel, all descended from Ralph de Neville and Joan Beaufort.
 (Joan was the daughter of John of Gaunt, duke of Lancaster, and Katherine Swynford.)
+Because Warwick had no sons, his valuable lands and titles would go to his daughters' husbands at his death.

-George tried to prevent the marriage of his wife's sister to his brother.
+George (Clarence) tried to prevent the marriage of his wife's sister to his brother.
 His motivation likely was that he didn't want to divide his wife's inheritance with his brother.
-Anne, widowed since 1471, married Richard, Duke of Gloucester, in 1472.
+Edward IV also opposed the marriage.
+Clarence attempted to take Anne in as his ward, to control her inheritance.
+But in circumstances that are not really known, Anne escaped, and Anne, widowed in May of 1471, married Richard, Duke of Gloucester, in July of 1472.

-George, Duke of Clarence, was executed in 1478 for plotting against Edward IV; Isabel had died in 1476; Anne Neville took charge of raising their children, her niece and nephew.
+George, Duke of Clarence, was executed in 1478 for plotting against Edward IV; Isabel had died in 1476.
+Anne Neville took charge of raising their children.
+(The daughter, Margaret Pole, was executed much later, in 1541, by Henry VIII.)

-When Edward IV died in 1483, his minor son, Edward, became Edward V. But the young prince was never crowned; he was put into the charge of Anne's husband, Richard of Gloucester, as Protector.
-Prince Edward and, later, his younger brother were taken to the Tower of London, where they disappeared from history.
+When Edward IV died in 1483, his minor son, Edward, became Edward V. But the young prince was never crowned; he was put into the charge of his uncle, Anne's husband, Richard of Gloucester, as Protector.
+Prince Edward and, later, his younger brother were taken to the Tower of London, where they disappeared from history, presumed killed, though when is not known.

 Stories have long circulated that Richard III was responsible for the deaths of his nephews, the "Princes in the Tower," to remove rival claimants for the crown.
-Henry VII also had motive and, if the princes survived Richard's reign, would have had opportunity to have them killed.
+Henry VII, Richard's successor, also had motive and, if the princes survived Richard's reign, would have had opportunity to have them killed.
+A few have pointed at Anne Neville herself as having the motivation to order the deaths.

-Richard had his brother's marriage to Elizabeth Woodville declared invalid and his brother's children declared illegitimate on June 25, 1483, thereby inheriting the crown himself.
+Richard had his brother's marriage to Elizabeth Woodville declared invalid and his brother's children declared illegitimate on June 25, 1483, thereby inheriting the crown himself as the legitimate male heir.
 Anne was crowned as Queen and their son, Edward, made Prince of Wales.
-But Edward died on April 9, 1484; Richard adopted their nephew, Edward, Earl of Warwick, as his heir, probably at Anne's request.
+But Edward died on April 9, 1484; Richard adopted his sister's son, Edward, Earl of Warwick, as his heir, probably at Anne's request.

 Anne, reportedly never very healthy, fell ill in early 1485, and died on March 16, 1485.
 Buried in Westminster, her grave was unmarked until 1960.
 Richard quickly named a different heir to the throne, his sister Elizabeth's adult son, the Earl of Lincoln.